 History of present illness

-Dizziness occurred > 6 mo ago without obvious inducement, lasted for 30 min, without fainting, chest tightness, chest pain, and abdominal pain.
-The patient was treated in a community hospital for pain and other discomfort, and was considered to have a history of hypertension.
+Dizziness occurred > 6 mo ago without obvious inducement, lasted for 30 min, without fainting, chest tightness, chest pain and abdominal pain.
+The patient was treated in a community hospital for pain and other discomfort and was considered to have a history of hypertension.
 Two months ago, the blood pressure difference between the two upper arms was > 40 mmHg.
 In the outpatient department of the hospital, the relevant examination was completed to confirm severe stenosis of the subclavian artery.
-When she was admitted to hospital, recent mood, diet, sleep pattern and urine test were normal, and body weight showed no significant changes.
+When she was admitted to the hospital, recent mood, diet, sleep pattern and urine test were normal, and body weight showed no significant changes.

 History of past illness

-She had a history of hypertension for > 10 years and chronic hepatitis B for > 40 years.
-She denied history of hepatitis, tuberculosis, typhoid fever and other infectious diseases, blood transfusion, trauma, poisoning, and surgery.
+She had a history of hypertension for > 10 yr and chronic hepatitis B for > 40 yr.
+She denied history of hepatitis, tuberculosis, typhoid fever and other infectious diseases, blood transfusion, trauma, poisoning and surgery.

 Personal and family history

 No other members of her family had a similar medical history.
-She denied a family history of hereditary diseases, cancer, liver disease, infectious diseases, and inflammatory diseases.
+She denied a family history of hereditary diseases, cancer, liver disease, infectious diseases and inflammatory diseases.

 Physical examination upon admission

-The blood pressure in the upper arms differed by 40 mmHg, and was significantly lower in the right upper arm.

 The patient came to our hospital for treatment for dizziness and numbness and weakness of the right hand for 6 mo.
 Physical examination and blood pressure measurement showed a blood pressure difference of 40 mmHg between the upper arms on both sides.
+It was significantly lower in the right upper arm.

 Laboratory examinations

-Laboratory examination results were: NT-proBNP’ 135.1 pg/mL (reference range 0-125 pg/mL); uric acid 378 μmol/L (reference range 142-339 μmol/L); endogenous creatinine clearance rate 66 mL/min × 1.73 m2 (reference range 80-120 mL/min × 1.73m2).
+Laboratory examination results were: N-terminal pro-brain natriuretic peptide 135.1 pg/mL (reference range 0-125 pg/mL); uric acid 378 μmol/L (reference range 142-339 μmol/L); endogenous creatinine clearance rate 66 mL/min × 1.73 m2 (reference range 80-120 mL/min × 1.73m2).

 Imaging examinations